igvteam/igv-webapp/index.md

 Be aware that the saved state of an IGV session includes pointers to the data files for any loaded tracks.
 So to fully restore the state, you must have access to the same files that were loaded when the IGV session was saved.

 > **Note:** Due to security restrictions on web browsers, if you loaded any files from the local file system, IGV cannot automatically load them for you when you restore the session **even if you run the session in the same environment on the same computer** where you saved the session.
-The IGV-Web will warn you if a restored session includes pointers to local files.

 ### Session files
 To save a file that contains the state of the current IGV session, click on the `Session` dropdown menu and select `Save`.
 In the dialog that pops up, you can set the name of the file.
 As noted in the dialog, the filename must have the .json suffix, or it will not be recognized as a session file when later loaded into IGV-Web.
 Depending on your web browser settings, the file will be saved to your default downloads folder or you will be prompted to specify a destination folder.

-You can share your session with others, for example by copying the saved file to a shared file system or by uploading it to Dropbox, Google Drive, or a web server.
+You can share your session with others, for example by emailing it to them, or copying the saved file to a shared file system, or uploading it to Dropbox, Google Drive, or a web server.

 To restore a session from a saved file, click on the `Session` dropdown menu and select one of the options in the top part of the menu: